netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

 Once you deploy the Rewrite and Responder CRD in the Kubernetes cluster.
 You can define extensive rewrite and responder policies using datasets, patsets, and string maps and also enable audit logs for statistics on the ingress device.
 For more information on rewrite and responder policy feature provided by Citrix ADC, see [Rewrite policy](https://docs.citrix.com/en-us/citrix-adc/12-1/appexpert/rewrite.html) and [Responder policy](https://docs.citrix.com/en-us/citrix-adc/12-1/appexpert/responder.html).

+!!! note "Note"
+    The Rewrite and Responder CRD is not supported for OpenShift routes.
+You can use OpenShift ingress to use Rewrite and Responder CRD.

 ## Deploy the Citrix Rewrite and Responder CRD

 The Citrix Rewrite and Responder CRD deployment YAML file: [rewrite-responder-policies-deployment.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/crd/rewrite-responder-policies-deployment.yaml).